hiiamitdog/Group-124/README.md

 # 1. Identification:
-Group 124
+Group 124;
-Poker Game of Five Card Draw
+Poker Game of Five Card Draw;
-Contributed by Chung Yiu San
+Contributed by Chung Yiu San;
-And by Lam Wu, Kevin
+And by Lam Wu, Kevin;

 # 2. Description:
 The game we chose to design is a poker game of five card draw.
 In which, each player would be dealt five cards from a deck of 52.
 The winner is determined based on the ranks of the five hands.
 A primary program handles the courses of a game, including but not limited to asking the number of players, initializing the deck, announcing the winner.
 A secondary program is required to generate a text file, called "rank.txt" which ranks all 2,598,960 distinct combinations of hands, in descending order of ranks to return a corresponding index.